 • Fees totaling $40 or more – library card blocked from checking out materials

 Library users can pay fees with their Visa or MasterCard online by logging into their catalog account.
-Cash payments can be made at the Martin Luther King Jr. Memorial Library.
-Neighborhood libraries cannot accept cash payments.
+Cash payments are not accepted.

 Item LimitsYou may check out a maximum of 50 books at a time, 10 DVDs and 10 CDs.